hzi-bifo/Quasimodo/README.md

 ## QuasiModo - Quasispecies Metric Determination on Omics
-> #### Strain-level assembly and SNP calling benchmarking based on sequencing data of mixed strain samples for HCMV
+> #### Strain-level assembly and variant calling benchmarking based on sequencing data of mixed strain samples for HCMV

 This repository contains the scripts and pipeline that reproduces the results of the HCMV benchmarking study.
-In this study we evaluated genome assemblers and variant callers on 6 in vitro generated, mixed strain HCMV sequence samples, each consisting of two lab strains in different abundance ratios.
-This tool can also be used to evaluate assemblies and SNP calling results on other similar datasets.
+In this study we evaluated genome assemblers and variant callers on 10 in vitro generated, mixed strain HCMV sequence samples, each consisting of two lab strains in different abundance ratios.
+This tool can also be used to evaluate assemblies and variant calling results on other similar datasets.

 In this benchmarking study: variants callers `BCFtools` (v1.9), `VarScan` (v2.4.3), `Freebayes` (v1.2.0), `LoFreq` (v2.1.3.1), `CLC Genomics Workbench` (v11.0.1) were evaluated.
-For the assembly benchmarking, `ABySS` (v2.1.4), `megahit` (v1.1.3) , `IDBA` (v1.1.3), `SPAdes` (v3.12.0), `Ray` (v2.3.1), `tadpole` (v37.99) were assessed.
+For the assembly benchmarking, `ABySS` (v2.1.4), `megahit` (v1.1.3) , `IDBA` (v1.1.3), `SPAdes` (v3.12.0), `Ray` (v2.3.1), `Tadpole` (v37.99) were assessed.
 The haplotype reconstruction program `Savage` (v0.4.0) was also evaluated.

 ### Prerequirements